 You most likely heard of Bill Starr’s 5×5 workout routine.
-He is the original creator of this program and the nice results that a program like this gives you.
+He is the original creator of this program.

 Introducing Madcow 5×5 Workout Routine